darka/darka-blog-src/content/posts/generating-png-in-python.md

     return out
 {{< /highlight >}}

-Note: as the checkerboard pattern consists of just two colours, we don't need the RGB values, we could've stored this as a greyscale image and saved some space, or as an indexed-colour image with a palette and saved even more space.
+> __Note:__ As the checkerboard pattern consists of just two colours, we don't need all of the RGB values.
+We could've stored this as a greyscale image and saved some space, or as an indexed-colour image with a palette and saved even more space.
 However, as most images on the web have colours, we will keep it as a colour image and stick to the RGB values.